jarlefosen/letsencrypt-nginx-setup/README.md

 Look inside `/nginx` to see examples of how to set up multiple domains/subdomains with a single certificate.
 Which also supports the acme-challenge.

+**Note:** Since you might have several nignx config files, I refactored some of the logic to `snippets/` inside `nginx/` for easy reuse.

 ## Let's do this, ok?

 First, you must have a list of domains that you want to support, where the first one will be used as a CN-name.
 It does not need to be a list of multiple domains, one is enough.
-But, I would highly recommend that you put your domain first, and then all subdomains and probably other domains as well.
+But, I would highly recommend that you put your TLD+1 domain first, and then all subdomains and probably other domains as well.

 **Run the script**

-Look inside `/request-certificate/`, modify the `domains.txt` to fit your needs, and run `$ ./request.sh domains.txt`
+Look inside `/request-certificate/`, modify the `example.com` to fit your needs, and run `$ ./request.sh example.com`

 That should be it.
 Your webservie should reload automatically from the script.
 Visit your site and check that the exipration of your certificate has changed.
 You should also be able to verify that your subdomains are inside the certificate by exploring it on your browser.